American Languages

 • Afro-Seminole Creole is related to Gullah above.
 It only has 200 speakers.

 • Then there's Boontling, the language of Boonville, California.
-It's not really a full language, I think.
 The wiki explains more.
-There is also an article on Boontling at the San Francisco Chronicle but the site's back button is disabled - I just wanted to warn you!
+An article at the San Francisco Chronicle site is no more.

 • Martha's Vineyard Sign Language is extinct.
 It arose from a number of people with hereditary deafness on Martha's Vineyard.
 There is a wiki of course.